mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 order to support `localThresholdMS from the Server Selection spec`_.

-It could pop a connection from its regular pool, but we rejected this option for few reasons:
+It could pop a connection from its regular pool, but we rejected this option for a few reasons:

 - Under contention the RTT task may block application operations from completing in a timely manner.
 - Under contention the application may block the RTT task from completing in a timely manner.
-- Under contention the RTT task may often result in an extra connection anyway, the pool creates new connections under contention up to maxPoolSize.
+- Under contention the RTT task may often result in an extra connection anyway because the pool creates new connections under contention up to maxPoolSize.
 - This would be inconsistent with the rule that a monitor SHOULD NOT use the client's regular connection pool.